How to Build and Install Cozenage

 Install dependencies

 Cozenage requires one of GNU Readline, or *BSD libedit installed for the REPL.
 It requires ICU for Unicode.
 It requires libgc for garbage collection.
+It requires GNU GMP for bigint support, and will soon require GNU MPFR for bigfloat support.

 CMake build